bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 RStudio includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, and workspace management.

+The **top-level menus** (File, Edit, Code, etc.) provide a lot of options for managing all the different features of RStudio, including very convenient **keyboard shortcuts** (go to Tools => Keyboard Shortcuts Help).

-RStudio's GUI comprises four windows that display different kinds of information.
-By default, windows will appear as shown below (this can be customized to suit your working style).
+The **graphical user interface** comprises four windows that display different kinds of information:

 ![](images/RStudio_windows_labeled.png)

 - **Script Editor**{: .text-green-200} _(top left)_
-    - Opens when you select to create a new R script, R Markdown or Notebook, or other kinds of files; all of these can be saved for future use
+    - This window will open when you create a new R script, R Markdown, or other kinds of files (all of these can be saved for future use)
-    - Run scripts or code snippets within other kinds of R documents
+    - Run scripts or code snippets within R documents
     - Provides suggestions for command completion
     - Provides menus for formatting code and other actions
 - **Console**{: .text-green-200} _(bottom left)_